skollr34p3r/WebApp_Enum/README.md

 I downloaded the "go1.15.9.linux-amd64.tar.gz" file, then followed the insrtuctions for Linux here to install it: https://go.dev/doc/install

 If you installed using the downloads page from the Official Go website, the download is likely in your ~/Downloads directory.
 Sudo su to become root (if not already running as root).
-Change to the directory where yourgo tar.gz file is in then execute the following commands:
+Change to the directory where yourgo tar.gz file is in then execute the following command:

 `rm -rf /usr/local/go && tar -C /usr/local -xzf go1.17.6.linux-amd64.tar.gz`

-`export PATH=$PATH:/usr/local/go/bin`
+Then add the following to your .zshrc or .bashrc (whichever you're using) `export PATH=$PATH:/usr/local/go/bin`

 `export PATH="$PATH:$HOME/go/bin"`

+Finally source your .zshrc or .bashrc

 This should properly install a previous version of Go on the system.
 You can check it by typing "go version".